xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 4. Analytics and Search Services: EMR/OpenSearch/Redshift
 5. Security and Identity Services: Directory Service/WorkSpaces
 6. Integration and Message Queueing: MQ

+# The AWS resources that supports network connection

+## Direct Connection

+Establish a dedicated connection from an on-premises network to one or more VPCs.

+- uses industry-standard 802.1Q VLANs to connect to Amazon VPC using private IP addresses. configure three different types of VIFs:Public/Transit/Private.
+- The installation of a Direct Connect Dedicated Connection can take from several weeks to a few months.
+- Direct Connect Gateway can be used for multi-VPC connectivity, connect to mulri vpc's virtuak private gateway

+## Site-to-Site VPN

+AWS managed VPN endpoint, creating an IPsec VPN connection between your remote networks and Amazon VPC over the internet.

+- it connected to virtual private gateway in VPC. virtual private gateway support multiple user gateway connections.which means we can implement redundancy and failover
+- support using AWS Global Accelerator accelerated VPN connection
+- public accessable service.

+## Client VPN

+an AWS managed high availability and scalability service enabling secure software remote access

+## Software VPN

+creating a VPN connection between your remote network and a software VPN appliance running in your Amazon VPC network

+- customer connect vpn software running in ec2 instance through Internet Gateway.
+- recommended if you must manage both ends of the VPN connection

+## Transit Gateway

+an AWS managed high availability and scalability regional network transit hub used to interconnect VPCs and customer networks.

+- can work together with VPN, Direct connect to connect multi VPCs with local network.
+- supports and encourages multiple user gateway connections so that you can implement redundancy and failover

+## VPN CloudHub

+uses an Amazon VPC virtual private gateway with multiple customer gateways, each using unique BGP autonomous system numbers (ASNs).
+The remote sites must not have overlapping IP ranges.

+- operates on a simple hub-and-spoke model that you can use with or without a VPC.

+## VPC peering

+a networking connection between two VPCs that enables routing using each VPC’s private IP addresses

+- Support cross-account, cross-region peering
+- Do not support transitive peering
+- Both IPv4 and IPv6 traffic is supported

+## Internet Gateway

+## Egress-only Gateway

+NAT Gateway/Instance

+Interface/Gateway Endpoint

+Private Link

 # The types of connectivity